karan-sagar/Retina_Classification/README.md

 Motivation:

-This project is quite personal for me.
-On a Friday of October of 2021, around 4PM, I went in for a routine eye exam.
-Everything was going well until my doctor (optometrist) starts to check the back of my eyes.
-I notice she's taking quite a while to inspect them.
-I ask, "Is everything okay?".
-She says, "I think you might have a retinal tear".
-At this time I had no idea of what this was or what it meant, as a result I was scared.
+This project is deeply personal to me.
+On a Friday afternoon in October 2021, I went in for a routine eye exam.
+Everything seemed normal until my optometrist began examining the back of my eyes.
+She took an unusually long time, and I asked, "Is everything okay?"
+She responded, "I think you might have a retinal tear."
+At that moment, I had no idea what this meant, and I was understandably frightened.

-I was rushed to hospital to see a retinal specialist.
-Again, it was a Friday evening so most of them are gone home, but she managed to find someone on call at a hospital.
+I was quickly referred to a hospital to see a retinal specialist.
+Since it was Friday evening, most specialists had already left for the day, but fortunately, someone on call was found.

 I got there and the retinal specialist examined my retina.
-She calls up another specialist to take a look aswell.
+The retinal specialist consulted another expert for a second opinion.
 Both of these doctors conclude, there is no tear and it's just lattice (lattice degeneration).

-It took 3 doctors, to classify whether I have a retinal tear or not.
-Since then, I've been factinated by eyes and their complexity.
-As a result, I've taken on this project of classifiying whether a retina is healthy or not, wihtout knowing any intricacies that maybe present or having any domain knowledge.
+It took the expertise of three doctors to classify whether I have a retinal tear or not.
+This experience sparked my fascination with the complexity of the human eye (and human body in general).
+As a result, I've embarked on this project to classify whether a retina is healthy, despite lacking intricate domain knowledge.

 Since then, I've also had a deeper appreciation for the human body :).